andrasq/node-qmarkd/README.md

 This started out as two-hour hack to apply some simple formatting my document; since then it's been minor bugfixes; oh, and tables support.

 This is a work in progress.
 It has rough edges, but is usable.
+It's compatible enough with github markdown to render a reasonably close likeness of most README files.

 The syntax currently is slightly different from github, but it works the way I like it.
 It also has some extensions brought over from another tool of mine.
 This is a work in progress